ZarKyo/CyberDefenders-WU/Ulysses.md

 linuxgetprofile             - Scan to try to determine the Linux profile
 ```

-#### 1 - The attacker was performing a Brute Force attack.
+### 1 - The attacker was performing a Brute Force attack.
 What account triggered the alert ?

-On peut regarder avec volatility les services suceptible d'être brute-force.
+We can look with volatility at the services likely to be brute-forced.

 ```shell
 vol.py -f victoria-v8.memdump.img --profile=LinuxDebian5_26x86 linux_pslist